 So, the next thing you'd want to consider is what type of hair cutting style you do the most, as this will determine which scissors will be the best choice for you.
 Do you create a lot of layers and soft edges?
 Or maybe you tend to do more blunt styles?
 If you're not sure (because, for example, you are very versatile and create just about anything you can think of), you should really consider getting a set so that no matter what you decide to do, you'll have an ideal pair of scissors to help you.

-Another, rather obvious characteristic that you should think about is whether the scissors are left-handed, or right-handed.
+Another, rather obvious characteristic that you should think about is whether you should get left-handed or right-handed scissor.
 After all, you don't want to struggle when holding them, as it will definitely be reflected in the hairstyle you create.

 Last but not least, you have to think about the size - which is the whole point of this article.
 Choosing the right size of hairdressing scissors might not be easy, but it's doable.
 Take any hairdressing scissors you have close to you.
 Place them on the palm of your hand, so that the finger hole touches the base of your thumb and the tip of the blade is in the last section of your middle finger.